-Can you grow out of joint hypermobility syndrome?
+Can you grow out of a hypermobility spectrum disorder?

 Most cases will respond to graded exercise and support, and for most children there will be no long-term physical consequences.

-For a small percentage of children symptoms are more severe and need more intensive support.
-For some, JHS will continue into adulthood.
+For a small percentage of children, symptoms are more severe and need more intensive support.
+For some, the HSD will continue into adulthood.
 Some of these children will have other symptoms and may actually have the hypermobility type of EDS.

 The Beighton hypermobility score is a 9-point scoring system based on little fingers, thumbs, elbows, knees and trunk.
 It is used to assess hypermobility, using a standard set of movements of thumb and wrist, fifth finger, elbows, back and knees.

-Where can I get help if I think my child has joint hypermobility syndrome?
+Where can I get help if I think my child has a hypermobility spectrum disorder?

-Awareness of JHS amongst health professionals is growing but the condition is easily missed.
+Awareness of HSDs amongst health professionals is growing but the condition is easily missed.
 Children with it look well and examination of them is normal.

 Most GPs won't have access to children's physiotherapy on the NHS.
 Waiting times for appointments in secondary care can be long, and restricted to children who meet specific criteria.

-This may partially explain why JHS is often under-recognised.
+This may partially explain why HSDs are often under-recognised.
 Patients have often seen a number of health professionals before a diagnosis is reached.

-If your child seems to have symptoms of hypermobility syndrome, read information like this leaflet and visit your GP, explaining what you think and that you would like a referral to physiotherapy or occupational therapy, or to a paediatrician with an interest in muscle and joint disorders.
+If your child is hypermobile and seems to have symptoms, read information like this leaflet and visit your GP, explaining what you think and that you would like a referral to physiotherapy or occupational therapy, or to a paediatrician with an interest in muscle and joint disorders.
 Also consider talking to your child's school, since many PE teachers will be well informed about this condition and may have information about the most helpful local services.

 You can also contact the UK-based Hypermobility Syndromes Association (details in Further Reading, below).

-What other diagnoses are similar to joint hypermobility syndrome?
+What other diagnoses are similar to hypermobility spectrum disorders?

 Other conditions which need to be ruled out if your child has joint and muscle pains are:

-Children with possible JHS are usually seen by a specialist, who will examine the child and talk to them about their activities, including hobbies, physical activity and sleep.
-They will also talk to them about the effect their symptoms are having at school and at home.
+Children with a possible HSD are usually seen by a specialist, who will examine the child and talk with them about their activities, including hobbies, physical activity and sleep.
+They will also talk with them about the effect their symptoms are having at school and at home.
 They may want to be sure that your child does not have another condition such as early rheumatoid arthritis, and may arrange a specialist referral or blood tests.

-The doctor will use the diagnostic criteria to consider the diagnosis of JHS.
+The doctor will use the diagnostic criteria to consider the diagnosis of HSD, and to exclude a diagnosis of EDS.
 He or she will assess your child's muscle strength by pulling and pushing at various muscles, particularly in the legs and arms.
 Your child may be asked to walk or run.